-What is it about dancing that make so many cringe?
-“Not drunk enough,” some say.
+What is it about dancing that make so many people cringe?
+“Not drunk enough,” some would say.
 It may surprise you, but you don’t need alcohol to dance; dancing itself is adrenaline and pure bliss.
 You just have to get that adrenaline activated, baby!

 Of course, having appreciation for the art of dancing is muy importante!
 Have you ever noticed how some people look like they’re having the worst time of their lives on the dance floor, as if someone were holding an invisible gun to their head?
-They may know how to move, but just look absolutely uninterested.
+They may know how to move, but might just look totally uninterested.
 Yeah, try not to look like one of those people — you’ve got to want to dance!
 You have to love dancing!
 Otherwise, the magic is lost.
 Free yourself.
 One of the main elements of dancing like no one is watching is being able to lose yourself in the trance.

 You’ve got to love music

 Music and dance go hand in hand.
 Certainly, there are some people who don’t need any music or sound to do the cha-cha, for instance.
 But historically, music beats have played a major role in developing the many different types of dances.
 Let’s not get into the various classifications of dances and their history, but it’s worth noting that many tribes around the world dance to simple chants or mantras, and they seem to enjoy the hell out of it.
-That is dancing with the heart.
+That’s dancing with the heart.

 Dancing is about having fun.
 Try to find your style and master it.
 Once your mood and confidence is set to the beat, performing comes effortlessly.
 You’ve got to believe in yourself.
 Don’t worry about the multitude around you because, chances are, they are not worried about you either.
 Just focus on the music, close your eyes (or don’t), and let your soul be free.
 Only then will you be able to dance like nobody’s watching.